CADindustries/studicad-docs/docs/source/docs/all_docs/Toolcad_docs/Toolcad_gurneys/index.rst

    :align: center
    :width: 600

-Imagine we have this strange and shity field:
+Imagine we have this strange and shity field (1337/1488 shakals):

 .. image:: imgs/gurney_2.PNG
    :align: center